 5. Move your documents to another disk or partition

 By default, Windows places your Documents folder in the system partition.
-That’s would be clever to move it to another place !
-You can just do that.
+It would be nice to move it to another place !
+You can do that.

 - Create a new directory somewhere else (“E:\Documents” for example)

 - Inside the list on the left part of the window, locate the “My documents” entry (if you have more than one entry named “My documents”, choose the one that contain your files)